7 Areas of Life to Set Goals in to Balance Your Life

 Also, write down any minor desires that come to mind.
 Make a separate wish book or file to which you can easily add them.

 To accomplish something, you must first believe that you can do it.
 The greater the size and complexity of the goal, the more faith is required.
+If you don’t believe in yourself, it’s difficult to convince others to believe in and support you.

+Every accomplishment should be celebrated in some way.
 The more you can associate the good feelings you amplify with celebration with reaching your goals, the more you train your body and mind to associate that feeling with success.

 As a result, there’s a desire to have more and more successful experiences and to achieve goals.